Comment Policy

 A Critical Review of the 9/11 Mysteries Viewer's Guide

-Other Collapses in Perspective: An Examination of Other Steel Structures Collapsing due to Fire and their Relation to the WTC
+Other Collapses in Perspective: An Examination of Steel Structures Collapsing due to Fire and their Relation to the WTC

 For more on why I started researching 9/11 and why I believe what I believe today, listen to my radio interview on PumpItOut Radio with researcher Jeff Hill and Debunking the Debunkers blog founder John-Michael Talboo.